abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/announcing-automigrate.md

 Successfully migrated: 0003_auto_add_column_amount
 ```

-And finally, check the state of migrations:
+And finally, check the state of the migrations:

 ```shell
 $ clojure -X:migrations list